 The Justice Centre was retained in March of 2020 by a Nova Scotia emergency room physician to defend him from professional discipline, after a Complaint was filed by activists who took exception to an opinion column he wrote in a local paper.
 The Decision of the Investigation Committee of the College of Physicians and Surgeons of Nova Scotia was released on November 4, 2020 and a summary of the Decision was published on November 12, 2020—until that time all details about the Complaint were subject to a publication ban.

-JCCF v.
-University of Waterloo
+Lifeline v.
+University of British Columbia

-C.D. and N.D. v.
+CD and ND v.
 Alberta Child and Family Services